xSerpentineX/BubbleBoiBot/README.md

-### This bot is patched: it has been moved to my new main account and will remain archived.
+### Notice: This bot is patched - it has been moved to my new main account and will remain archived.

 BubbleBoiBot is a skribbl.io bot programmed using Python.